Klepetan and Malena: Death of Malena

 On 7 July 2021, Malena died of old age.
 Her death was announced by Stjepan Vokić.
 At the time of her death, she had been cared for by Vokić for 28 years.
 She was accompanied by Klepetan at the time of her death.
-Vokić said he hoped Klepetan will come back to his house in 2022 despite the death of his companion.
+Vokić said he hoped Klepetan would come back to his house in 2022 despite the death of his companion.

+As of 2024, Klepetan, who is expected to be 35 years old, is still alive and has another mate, Mlada, from whom he had other offspring.
+Even after her death, Klepetan always visits Malena's grave under Vokić's apple tree when he is around, which is an unusual animal behavior.

 In society

 A 2017 documentary focused on the storks and Vokić.
 The Croatian tourism board created an animated video of Klepetan and Malena to promote Croatia.
 The pair of storks was the subject of a video that led to Lebanon adopting protections for migratory birds.
 The pair have been described as "Croatia's most unusual love story".